isomerpages/nlb-biblioasia/_holding-area/Singapore’s National Souvenir The Gold plated Past of RISIS.md

 <img src="/images/Online%20Only%20Articles/RISIS%20Singapore/straitstimes_19930228.jpg" style="width: 75%;">
 <div style="background-color: white;">Lee with his granddaughters.
 The idea for the metal origami crane came to him when his granddaughter asked him for a crane that would last. <i>Source: The Straits Times © SPH Media Limited.
 Reprinted with permission.</i></div>

+While RISIS&nbsp;continues to sell its signature gold-plated items today,&nbsp;it has extended its product line to include other items like chopsticks (with gold-plated tips) and penholders (with mounted golden flowers).&nbsp;Its gold animals of the Chinese zodiac also remain for sale: a&nbsp;resin dragon with 24K gold-plating that stands at 29 cm and weighs 5.5kg retails for $7,388.
+Its gold-plated eggs are still available and have grown even larger – according to its website, a 24K gold-plated ostrich egg weighing 5kg goes for $1,988.[^51] The national prominence of RISIS might have waned but RISIS and its products remind us of the aspirations of the once newly-industrialising Singapore and how far we have come since then.

+* * *